 Research and choose "your" farmer.
 Take a look at their operation and how they raise their cattle.
 Then, instead of wasting hours in the grocery store guessing about what’s right for your family, you'll be able to trust what you're feeding your family.

 That is, frankly, the relationship we want to have with our customers at Heartstone Farm.
 Last year at least ⅓ of our customers visited the farm at some point.
-They saw our healthy cattle out on the pasture and I told them about the things we do - how we raise them and how we treat them humanely.
+They saw our healthy cattle out on the pasture and I told them about the things we do - how we move them to a new pasture every day and how we treat them humanely.

 At the end of the day, instead of a confusing label, it was me they were trusting.
 And I take that responsibility seriously.